-In this sense, a coach does not provide new skills, but acts more as a facilitator to refine the application of skills that are already in place.
+In this sense, a coach does not provide new skills, but acts more as a facilitator to refine the application of hard skills or soft skills that are already in place.

-A coach’s focus is to tailor the facilitation process to the individual’s needs and adapt it to his or her way of learning on the job.
+A coach’s focus is to tailor the facilitation process to the individual’s needs, like leadership coaching, and adapt it to his or her way of learning on the job.
 The focus, then, is more on the potential of a person, rather than his or her performance, when looking at it from a talent management perspective.

 Coaching in practice

 The whole process takes place within the same organization, with the coach being a manager or someone from another unit, depending on the perspective that is needed.
 The main requirements for the coach are expertise in the specific field where the coached individual needs support and ability to transmit knowledge based on previous experience.